iMichaelOwolabi/text-redactor/README.md

 # text-redactor
 The text-redactor for everyday use.
-No abuse!
+No abuse of the platform!

 Use responsibly and help others.